Transient-Labs/tl-contract-kit/README.md

 # Transient Labs Smart Contract Kit

+## THIS REPO IS NOT COMPATIBLE WITH ANY PROJECTS CREATED WITH FOUNDRY.
+THIS REPO IS REACHING END OF LIFE.
+COMPATIBLE WITH STORY VERSION 1.0.0 AND BLOCKLIST 1.0.0.
+CONSULT MARCO PEYFUSS FOR DETAILS ON HOW TO IMPLEMENT THOSE.

 This repository is meant to serve as an inheritable library of smart contracts.
 Development uses the eth-brownie framework (https://github.com/eth-brownie/brownie)

 ## Contracts